ANCPLabOldenburg/ancpbids_documentation/query/advanced.md

 * **Scope:** The BIDS subdirectory to be searched, such as ‘raw’ or ‘derivatives’.
 * **Entities:** Key-value pairs in the filenames are entities defined in BIDS.
 Examples are ‘sub’ or ‘run’.
 Use `layout.get_entities()` to get a list of entities available in the dataset.
 * **Suffix:** Suffixes define the imaging modality or data type.
-Examples are ‘bold’ or ‘meg’ but also ‘events’ or ‘participants’.
+Examples are ‘bold’ or ‘meg’.
 * **Extension:** Is the file extensions.
 Examples are ‘.nii’ or ‘nii.gz’ for MRI, ‘.fif’ for MEG or '.tsv' for tabular files.
 * **Return_type:** Defines what will the `get()` function returns.
 This can be ‘filename’ or ‘dict’, where ‘dict’ is the default.